 How to tour Scotland by car?

-A car also makes it easier to explore Scotland’s islands, where public transport is often limited to a few buses a day.
-The islands can all be reached by car ferry or, in the case of Skye, by bridge.
+A car also makes it easier to explore Scotland’s islands.
+There, public transport is often limited to a few buses a day.
+Many of the islands can be reached by car ferry or, in the case of Skye, by a bridge.

 How to tour Scotland by train?

-Other scenic train routes to consider include the Far North Line, the most remote railway line in the United Kingdom, which runs from Thurso to Wick; and the Borders Railway, which runs from Edinburgh into the beautiful south of Scotland.
+Other scenic train routes to consider include the Far North Line (the most remote railway line in the United Kingdom), which runs from Thurso to Wick.
+Another is the Borders Railway, which runs from Edinburgh into the beautiful south of Scotland.

 For a train journey that will stay with you forever, we recommend our Scotland Whisky Trail by Luxury Train and Taste of Edinburgh tour.